 Add in pre-trip costs including visas, reliable travel insurance and immunisations.
 Some travellers skimp on travel insurance, but if you can't afford travel insurance, you can't afford to travel.
 Even if nothing goes wrong, it pays for itself in peace of mind and when something does go wrong (lost luggage or cancelled flights) you'll find it invaluable.

-Once you've worked out how much you need, then you've got a figure you can save towards.
-Some people make this number their screensaver or put it on their fridge using this saving goal as motivation to go to work everyday.
+Once you've worked out how much you need, you've then got a figure you can save towards.
+Some people make this number their screensaver or put it on their fridge, using this saving goal as motivation to go to work everyday.